Yesterday was one of those days where I missed New Orleans more than most.

 It doesn’t happen as often anymore– not pangs of heart-pulls.
 Not moments of dizziness.

 Just random moments that seem to pop up out of thin air and make me miss the tiny things:

 Late October days spent lying by the bayou.

-Running with kids threw pothole-ridden streets.
+Running with kids through pothole-ridden streets.